Colouring simplicial complexes via the Lechuga-Murillo's model: Abstract

 \section{Abstract}

-L.\ Lechuga and A.\ Murillo showed that a non-oriented, simple and connected finite graph $G$ is $k$-colourable if and only if a certain pure Sullivan algebra, constructed from $G$ and $k$, is non-elliptic.
-In this paper, we settle us in the framework of finite simplicial complexes where no standard definition of colourability exists.
-Therefore, we introduce different colourings for simplicial complexes and we extend Lechuga-Murillo's result for them.
-We also prove that determining whether a simplicial complex admits most of the considered colourings is a \emph{NP}-hard problem.
+L.\ Lechuga and A.\ Murillo showed that a non-oriented, simple, connected, finite graph $G$ is $k$-colourable if and only if a certain pure Sullivan algebra associated to $G$ and $k$ is not elliptic.
+In this paper, we extend this result to simplicial complexes by means of several notions of colourings of these objects.